-When I’m painting, I tend to yield to the spontaneous development of the artwork.
-I allow gravity and evaporation to become my allies in creating each piece.
-I enjoy observing the organic processes that occur without human influence, both inside and outside of the studio.
-The ethereal quality of my work is created one thin layer at a time with great care and patience.
-Any hurried methods cannot replicate the organic aesthetic that these dozens of layers make– they must be left to develop on their own.
+Immersed in the act of painting, I surrender to the spontaneous evolution of each artwork, embracing gravity and evaporation as my allies in the creative process.
+I take pleasure in observing the organic processes that unfold, untouched by human intervention, both within and beyond the studio.
+The ethereal quality of my work emerges delicately, one layer at a time, requiring meticulous care and patience.
+Hasty methods cannot replicate the organic aesthetic that these layers collectively manifest; they must be allowed to develop naturally.

 In my Cut-Out series, inspired by Matisse’s late-career techniques, I utilize the simplicity and economy of design to create straightforward, archetypal pieces.
 Drawing from familiar yet abstract elements, I aim to suspend viewers in contemplation of the universal nature of imagery.
 Through the strategic use of negative shapes and a focus on spatial relationships, each piece undergoes meticulous consideration of scale and balance.
 The works in this series aspire to be colorful, contemporary, sophisticated, and uplifting.

 In my Billboard series, I craft time capsules that intricately explore the delicate balance between serenity and turmoil within our contemporary world.
 Fascinated by the integration of found objects, upcycled books, magazines, newsprints, and various printed materials, I construct modern archives that prompt viewers to reflect on their transient significance.
 These unique creations provide a whimsical reinterpretation of our cultural collective consciousness, offering a blend of humor and introspection.